Three-dimensional receptivity of hypersonic sharp and blunt cones to free-stream planar waves using hierarchical input-output analysis: Methodology

 \subsubsection{Hierarchical I/O analysis}

 Theoretically, at this point in the formulation, we could proceed with the analysis via Eq. \ref{eq:modified_io_form_D}.
 Practically, the three-dimensional problem is computationally expensive.
 In particular, the inversion of the resolvent operator $R = (-i \omega I - DA)$ is costly.
 Even for the two-dimensional case, the memory and computational costs of directly factoring the resolvent are high.
 Furthermore, the resolvent is highly non-normal and poorly conditioned such that iterative methods are slow to converge, even with modern preconditioners.
-Not only is the 3D matrix much larger, but it is more dense, increasing the computational expense yet further.
+Not only is the 3D matrix much larger, but it is more dense, increasing the computational expense yet further. \dac{We choose to focus solution efforts on solving the linear problem with the explicitly constructed matrix via hierarchical direct methods, for three reasons.
+Firstly, if they can be constructed, hierarchical methods are computationally more efficient that iterative methods, especially for transition related problems in which there is not large separation in the leading resolvent gains.
+For these problems, several power iterations are required to converge the leading singular triplets, and so it is important to minimize the cost of applying the resolvent operator to a vector.
+Secondly, direct matrix methods allow much lower dissipation than time-stepping schemes, which allow higher frequency components to be resolved with less grid points per wavelength.
+Thirdly, direct methods are not inherently constrained by the CFL condition, which is increasingly important for high speed, high Reynolds number flows, which require small grid cells to resolve very thin boundary layers. }

 In many cases, we can examine some of the three-dimensional effects if we parameterise the governing equations using a spanwise/azimuthal wavenumber such that disturbances have the form $\hat{q}(x,r,\theta) = \tilde{q}(x,r) e^{i m \theta}$.
 Then, if we wish, we can do a separate I/O analysis at each wavenumber to get a sense for how the receptivity is sensitive to different levels of obliquity in the flow disturbances.
 First, we can discretize the azimuthal coordinate $\theta$ and take the discrete Fourier transform (DFT) of the free-stream forcing with respect to $\theta$